Dogs in DuPage County Forest Preserves

 - The District welcomes dogs in most preserves but encourages owners to call Visitor Services at (630) 933-7248 for any site-specific restrictions.

 - Dogs must be leashed when not within the boundaries of an off-leash dog area.

 - Leashes cannot be more than 10 feet long.

 - Owners must not allow their dogs to disturb, harass, or interfere with wildlife or other visitors

 - Owners may not tie dogs to District trees, plants, buildings or equipment.

 - Owners need to remain with their dogs, especially in picnic and camping areas, keeping their pets quiet at all times.

-- Keep the off-leash dog area clean by properly disposing of dog waste; failure to do so could result in $120 in fines and court costs.
+- Failure to keep a dog on a leash when not in an off-leash area or failure to properly dispose of dog waste could result in $120 in fines and court costs.

 - “Dogs in the Preserves” contains rules and regulations and site locations.
 E-mail email@example.com or call Visitor Services at (630) 933-7248 for a free printed copy or download Dogs in the Preserves.